 Australian Shepherds grow and change a lot throughout their lives.
 Knowing their life stages helps you give them the right care at the right time.
 There are three main stages: puppy, adult, and senior.

 Puppies grow very fast in the first year.
 They learn social skills, need vaccinations, and start training.
+If you’re raising a young Aussie, our Australian Shepherd training guide covers obedience, mental stimulation, and early development tips.
 Adult Australian Shepherds are fully grown, active, and smart.
 Seniors are slower, may have health issues, and need more rest.

 Australian Shepherd Life Stages and Key Changes